Zilliqa/dev-portal-old/docs/staking/phase1/ssn-operator/staking-ssn-setup.md

 2. Under location, put your websocket url link (e.g., `wss://<yourdomain here or ip:port>`)
 3. Click on connect
 4. If **“CONNECTED”** is shown in the log, your websocket port is publicly accessible

+## Advanced setup

+Different node operators may wish to have different setup to secure their SSN.
+It is possible as long as
+1. JSON RPC port (by default is 4201) and websocket port is accessible by anyone without any restriction
+2. Staking API port (by default is 4501) is accessible by the verifier to check the SSN

+SSN operators are allowed to
+- Serve the api service over TLS
+- Change the default port numbers (Please inform us)
+- Point their domain or subdomain to the SSN
+- Add load balancer infront of their node
+- Add additional service such as Cloudflare proxy infront of their node
+- Run more than 1 SSN node behind a load balancer (will only be treated as 1 SSN)

+SSN operators are not allowed to
+- outsource api service to other node operators or Zilliqa seed nodes
+- restricting or censoring any api service to the public or any region